HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 community following the Traditional Neighborhood Design concept.
 The

-most important,aspeet in~the TND concept is a pedestrian friendly
+most important,:espect in, the TND concept is a pedestrian friendly

-neighborhood: The~architecfure achieves Phis by pairing homes according
+neighborhood.
+Thearchitecture achieves this by pairing homes according

 to garage location.
-The garage in one plan fn the .pair is forward, while the
+The garage in one plan In the pair is forward, while the

 be d'ominated'by garages.
-Additionally, aH plans include functional front
+Additionally, all plans include functional front

 porches to further promote a pedestrian friendly streetscape.
 These